Prostate Cancer Genetic Risk Test FAQ – General

 - Why is this test important for African American men?

-African American men are 79% more likely to be diagnosed with prostate cancer and more than twice as likely to die of prostate cancer vs Caucasian men.
+African American men are over 75% more likely to be diagnosed with prostate cancer and more than twice as likely to die of prostate cancer vs Caucasian men.
 So, while knowing about lifetime risk based on their genetic profile is important for all men, the information is especially urgent for men of African descent.
 Knowing that an African American man has a high risk score could prompt earlier and more frequent and vigilant screening.

 - 3. How can you tell prostate cancer risk from saliva or blood?